grayson-arendt/Lunabotics-2024/README.md

 sudo ./scripts/setup_udev_rules.sh # Make sure cameras are unplugged before running
 ```

-The flag -DFORCE_RSUSB_BACKEND=false is meant for kernel 5.15 and below, but the Intel NUC 13 Pro is currently on kernel 6.5 and it has been working well.
-Whenever I have set -DFORCE_RSUSB_BACKEND=true, librealsense performs poorly and the camera will sometimes fail to start with a "failed to set power state" error.
+The flag -DFORCE_RSUSB_BACKEND=false is meant for kernel 5.15 and below.
+However, the Intel NUC 13 Pro is currently on kernel 6.5.0.26 and setting it to true causes a "failed to set power state" error, so make sure it is set to false.

 #### 2. Next, make a workspace and clone the repository.